fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 ```

 For Docker, you will use:

 {lang=bash,line-numbers=off}

 ```
 docker-compose run --rm web poetry run alembic revision --autogenerate -m "create counter table"
 ```

-Thanks to the `target_metadata` setting we added earlier, Alembic can view the status of the database and compare against the table metadata in the application, generating the “obvious” migrations based on a comparison.
+Thanks to the `target_metadata` setting we added earlier, Alembic can view the status of the database and compare against the table metadata in the application, generating the "obvious" migrations based on a comparison.
 This is achieved using the `--autogenerate` option to the alembic revision command, which places so-called candidate migrations into our new migrations file.

-Make sure your MySQL server is up and running, then execute the migration command according to your environment, and you should see something like the following:
+Make sure your Postgres server is up and running, then execute the migration command according to your environment, and you should see something like the following:

 {lang=bash,line-numbers=off}